jfallmann/diffTF_Fork/docs/chapter2.rst

 Details
   If set to a value > 0, in addition to the real and non-permuted data, the sample conditions as specified in the sample table will be randomly permuted nPermutations times.
 Specifically, for the condition with fewer samples, 50% will be randomly chosen and switched with the same number of samples from the other condition.
 This procedure maximizes randomized conditions.

-  .. note:: Note that the running time of the pipeline will be increased when using permutations because parts of the pipeline are run for each permutation.
+  .. note:: The running time of the pipeline will be increased when using permutations because parts of the pipeline are run for each permutation.

 .. _parameter_TFs: